 Planning a short break?
 Travel light but take all the essentials.
 By Alyson Walsh

-The BBC website truly is a wonderful thing, and the best way to research the climate before you start packing.
+Research the climate before you start packing.
 Take a quick weather check and be prepared for all eventualities.
 FInd weather reports and general cliamte info at www.bbc.co.uk/weather

 We've all seen the battered suitcase on the carousel, held together by gaffer tape and an old belt, this is not a sophisticated way to travel.
 Much better to invest in a quality weekend bag, preferably a back-saving wheelie case, to upgrade your travel IQ.